geetools/geemvc/README.md

 | Lifecycle Interceptor | The lifecycle interceptor lets you intercept various stages of the request lifecycle in Geemvc. |

 ### The Around Interceptor
 As an example we will create an around interceptor that simply measures the time taken to process the handler method.
-Note that you must not forget to call "invocationCtx.proceed()" or you handler method will not get called.
-Also do not forget to return the result that your request handler has returned.
+Note that you must not forget to call "invocationCtx.proceed()" or your handler method will not get called.
+Also do not forget to return the result that your request handler has provided.

 ```java
 @Intercept